Carmer95/RLSSOverlayProject/README.md

 - BakkesMod
 - SOS Plugin

----

-To install the BakkesMod for Rocket League:
+Install the BakkesMod for Rocket League:

-Download Bakkesmod from the official website.
+- Download Bakkesmod from the official website.
 Extract the zip and run the .exe.
 Bakkesmod is required to run custom broadcast overlays in Rocket League.

 [BakkesMod](https://www.bakkesmod.com/)

----

-- To install the SOS plugin in Rocket League:
+Install the SOS plugin in Rocket League:

-Ensure Bakkesmod is installed, then download the sos-plugin.
+- Ensure Bakkesmod is installed, then download the sos-plugin.

 [SOS Plugin](https://gitlab.com/bakkesplugins/sos/sos-plugin).